St. Stanislaus Church is located in the beautiful Finger Lakes region, just off Route 226, in Bradford, New York.

 The first resident administrator, Reverend Method Szymanski, was followed by Father Stanislaus H. Bialaszewski, who remained with the church for twenty-nine years.
 He left St. Stan’s in 1965 to serve at the Veteran’s Administration in Bath, New York.

-After the next three priests served St. Stan’s the rapid succession, the Reverend Gerald O’Connor came in 1982, and has remained up until the present.
+After the next three priests served St. Stan’s in the rapid succession, the Reverend Gerald O’Connor came in 1982.
 In 1983, the interior of the church was completely renovated, with new electrical and plumbing systems and new walls.
-More recently, new heating and air-conditioning systems have been put in, as well as handicap ramps to both the church and the downstairs hall.
-Finally, two altar windows have been placed, one depicting the Jesse Tree, and the other depicting the Sacramental Tree of Life.
+More recently, new heating and air-conditioning systems were installed, as well as handicap ramps to both the church and the downstairs hall.
+Finally, two altar windows were placed, one depicting the Jesse Tree, and the other depicting the Sacramental Tree of Life.
 Most of the furnishings in the church are memorials made by parishioners for members of their families.

-Perhaps Father O’Connor’s most notable accomplishment has been raising the attendance of Mass to the largest number ever.
-St. Stan’s now has three Masses on weekends from May through October and two throughout the rest of the year.
-In 1991, because of his extensive duties with all three parishes, Father O’Connor enlisted the help of the retired Reverend Andrew Kalafsky.
-Father Kalafsky was invaluable in assisting with the parishes, especially while Father O’Connor was ill.
+Perhaps Father O’Connor’s most notable accomplishment was raising the attendance of Mass to the largest number ever.
+St. Stan’s would hold three Masses on weekends from May through October and two throughout the rest of the year.
+By 1991, because of his extensive duties with all three parishes, Father O’Connor enlisted the help of the retired Reverend Andrew Kalafsky.
+Father Kalafsky was invaluable in assisting with the parishes, especially when Father O’Connor became ill.
 Deacon Mike Mangione has also assisted on many occasions.

 Fr.
-O’Connor continued his duties at the three worship sites until retirement in 2007.
-Rev Gerald O’Connor died November 20, 2009 at his home in Himrod at the age of 69.
+O’Connor continued his duties at the three worship sites until his retirement in 2007.
+Rev Gerald O’Connor died November 20, 2009 at his home in Himrod, New York, at the age of 69.
 Fr.
-Kalafsky died after a brief illness on April 13, 2007 at age 88, 64 of those years as a priest
+Kalafsky died after a brief illness on April 13, 2007 at age 88, spending sixty-four of those years as a priest

 FATHER PATRICK CONNOR

-Father Connor grew up in Our Lady of Victory parish in Lackawanna and graduated from St. John Fisher College, Rochester, with degrees in Communicatios/Journalism and Religious Studies.
+Father Connor grew up in Our Lady of Victory parish in Lackawanna, New York, and graduated from St. John Fisher College, Rochester, with degrees in Communications/Journalism and Religious Studies.

-He attended St. Bernards Seminary and Theological College in Washington DC and was ordained April 8, 1983 by Bishop Matthew Clark.
-He has served as Pariochal Vicar and Pastor in several Southern Tier parishes before his assignment to Sts Isidore & Maria Torribia Parish.
+He attended St. Bernard’s Seminary and Theological College in Washington, DC, and was ordained April 8, 1983 by Bishop Matthew Clark.
+He has served as Parochial Vicar and Pastor in several Southern Tier parishes before his assignment to Saints Isidore & Maria Torribia Parish.